mayank-gokarna/apps-for-android/Samples/Downloader/README.txt

 tags.
 Part tags allow hosting large files on web servers that have restrictions on the size of individual files.

-4) Publish the config file and the data files on your web server.
+5) Publish the config file and the data files on your web server.

-5) Install an SD card on your device.
-If you are using an emulator, consult the SDK documentation for the "mksdcard" tool and the emulator -sdcard command-line option.
+6) Make sure you have an SD card installed on your device.

+7) If you are using an emulator, consult the SDK documentation for the "mksdcard" tool and the emulator -sdcard command-line option.

+8) If you are using the emulator with the Eclipse Android plugin, you can configure the emulator to use your sdcard by clicking on the little black triangle to the right of the "Debug" icon, and then choosing the "Debug Configurations..." menu item.
+This brings up a "Debug Configurations" dialog box where you can choose "Android Application:Downloader", and then choose the "Target" tab and edit the "Additional Emulator Command Line Options" field.
+Enter "-sdcard full-path-to-sdcard1.iso".

-6) For a device, if you are using it while plugged into a computer, make sure that "USB mass storage" is turned off.
+9) While debugging, or while the device is connected to a computer, make sure that "USB mass storage" is turned off.
 Otherwise the sdcard will be mounted read-only.
-You can view and modify the USB mass storage setting using the "Settings : SD card & phone storage :
-Use for USB storage" check-box.
+You can modify the USB mass storage setting using the "Settings : SD card & phone storage : Use for USB storage" check-box, available from the home-screen Settings menu item.

-7) Compile and run the application.
+10) Compile and run the application.

+Note: When run in the emulator there seems to be an issue where after the "Downloader" activity completes the Home screen is displayed rather than the "Download Test" activity.
+If this happens, you can long-press on the "Home" button to bring up a menu that lets you choose the "Download Test" activity.
+This behavior does not seem to occur on an actual device.